How does pollution affect exercise?

 How polluted does it have to be for your performance to suffer?

-People think they can protect themselves by wearing masks or staying indoors, but this is a myth—in our experiments, we found that workers on a break had higher concentrations inside their acts than outside of them!
+People think they can protect themselves by wearing masks or staying indoors, but this is a myth—in our experiments, we found that workers on a break had higher concentrations inside their acts than outside them!

 You also can’t tell how polluted it is by looking outside—the best thing you can do is check the air quality index online or via a mobile app.